MurphyPone/murphypone.github.io/src/content/ml-3.md

 # The Problem
 $f$ approximation error is not actually a major problem

 Sergey managed to deduce –with low dimensional "oracle based" unit tests like mazes– a series of empirical benchmarks that did not previously exists.
-By using pre-computed answers from a "master" training set and gradually swapping out master examples for actual training, Sergey and co were able to measure which aspects of DQNs get stuck, and documet methods & techniques that contribute to fixing them.
+By using pre-computed answers from a "master" training set and gradually swapping out master examples for actual training, Sergey and co were able to measure which aspects of DQNs get stuck, and document methods & techniques that contribute to fixing them.

 # Discussion
 Q-learning _will_ converge (depending on the Q values being tabular, linear, etc.).
 If it does not, it is implied that the action space is employing $f$ approximation operators, as infinite action spaces cannot be tabulated.
 Even when $Q$ does not converge, divergence only occurs with a 0.9% probability and can be remediated with early-stop protocols.